 - 1 teaspoon oil

-- When eggs are about halfway cooked through, add the feta cheese and spoon the harissa sauce over the top of the frittata and sprinkle with salt and pepper.
+- Add cheese and sauce: When eggs are about halfway cooked through, add the feta cheese and spoon the harissa sauce over the top of the frittata and sprinkle with salt and pepper.
 Remove cast iron skillet from the stovetop and place on the center rack in the oven.
 Bake until the top of the frittata is cooked, about five minutes.

-- Remove from oven, and let cool slightly.
+- Bake frittata: Remove from oven, and let cool slightly.
 To serve, cut into pie slices or squares and remove from pan with a spatula.

-- Notes: don't heat the pan too high when setting the frittata on the stovetop or the eggs will stick to the pan
+- Recipe notes: don't heat the pan too high when setting the frittata on the stovetop or the eggs will stick to the pan

 - Nutrition notes: this vegetable and cheese frittata is high in protein, iron, vitamin A, and vitamin C and is low in carbohydrates and total calories per serving.
 Pair it with a side salad with a simple olive-oil based dressing for a complete meal.